Will Jääskeläinen: International career

 Jääskeläinen has also represented Finland at under-19 youth level.
 In August 2019, he was called up by Finland Under-21s for two UEFA Euro U21 qualifiers.
 He was called up again by the under-21s in November 2019.

 Personal life

-He is the son of former Bolton Wanderers and Finland goalkeeper Jussi Jääskeläinen.
+Jääskeläinen is the son of former Bolton Wanderers and Finland goalkeeper Jussi Jääskeläinen, the oldest of three brothers.
 His younger brother Emil signed his first professional contract with Blackpool in 2019.
+Jääskeläinen was educated at Bolton School Boys' Division.
+Growing up, Jaaskelainen and his brothers were raised bilingually, speaking Finnish at home and English with their friends.